Yoga Sutras

 Choose one thing.
 Let it be your shelter—one practice, one point of return.

-The mind grows luminous through friendliness toward the joyful, compassion for those who suffer, delight the goodness of others, and equanimity toward those who act in ignorance—meeting each as a doorway.
+The mind grows luminous through friendliness toward the happy and joyful, delight in the goodness of others, admiration for the virtuous, compassion for those who suffer, and equanimity toward those who act in ignorance.

 Or by resting the mind on the heart of one who is free—the yogini, the sage—drawing in their essence, even the smallest of their gestures.